wpninjas/ninja-pages/readme.txt

 == Upgrade Notice ==

-= 1.4 (3 May 2016) =
+= 1.4.1 (3 May 2016) =
-* Fixed in issue where pages were not appearing in the categories or tags archives when the appropriate options were enabled.
+* Removed an extra call for adding to the archives pages when the appropriate option was selected.

 == Changelog ==

+= 1.4.1 (3 May 2016) =
+* Removed an extra call for adding to the archives pages when the appropriate option was selected.

 = 1.4 (3 May 2016) =
 * Fixed in issue where pages were not appearing in the categories or tags archives when the appropriate options were enabled.